 This alternative would upgrade the existing bridge to maintain functionality after a large earthquake and strengthen the bridge to accommodate heavy commercial vehicles, and to improve post-earthquake recovery.
 It includes a combination of retrofitting portions of the bridge and replacing others.
 The width would remain the same as the existing bridge.

-This alternative would construct a new movable bridge at about the same height and location as the current bridge.
+This alternative would construct a new movable bridge at about the same height and location as the current bridge (also considered a conventional in-kind replacement).
 It would be wider than the existing bridge to accommodate more space for bikes, pedestrians and transit.

 This alternative would construct a new movable bridge of about the same height as the current bridge.
 The intent is to smooth out the tight existing NE Couch Street curve, allowing easier movement for freight, large vehicles, and a future westbound Streetcar.
 Instead of NE Couch Street connecting into Burnside where it does now on the eastside, the bridge would extend out and over Northeast 2nd Avenue and the highway and connect back to the bridge at a point over the river.
 At midspan, it would be wider than the existing bridge to accommodate more space for bikes, pedestrians and transit.